vectary/vectary.github.io/viewer-api/methods.md

 ## Materials

 ### getMaterials()
-Gives a list of all materials used in the 3D scene.
+Returns a list of all materials used in the 3D scene.
 - Input: None
 - Returns: Promise<Material[]>